barotto/IBMulator/README.md

 ### General instructions

-$ ./configure
+$ ./configure --with-librocket-prefix=PATHTOLIBROCKET
-$ make -j5
+$ make
 $ make install

-Use './configure --help' to read the variuous compilation options.
+Use './configure --help' to read the various compilation options.

 If you cloned the code from GitHub, before the 'configure' script you must run:
 $ autoreconf --install